 - Are you always trying everything you can to make sure all students are learning at all times?

 - Are you happy?
 Are you OK?
 Are you healthy?

 I guess my message here is the following: we need balance.
-We need to find balance between our time in nature and our time on social media.
+We need to find a balance between our time in nature and our time on social media.
 Social media are addictive and that’s bad for us.
-We must unplug now and then, step back and take a deep breath.
+We must unplug now and then, step back, and take a deep breath.